 The next question that arises is "How do you count the carbs you consume?
 All of them, or ‘net’ carbs?"

 It’s your choice to either track ‘total carbs’ or ‘net carbs’.
-I chose net due to my love of Suzanne Ryan’s books which contain hundreds of mouth-watering recipes.
-The total food in the recipes are broken down into net carbs, fat, protein, and their calories.
+I chose net because of my love of Suzanne Ryan’s books which contain hundreds of mouth-watering recipes.
+The total food in the recipes is broken down into net carbs, fat, protein, and their calories.

 Net carbs are what’s left from the total carbs after you subtract Dietary Fiber and Sugar Alcohols.
 Why take those two out of the equation?

 Dietary Fiber and Sugar Alcohols do not have much impact on your blood sugar levels as they take a lot longer to be digested.

 When you’re reading your labels, look at Total Carbohydrates, then simply deduct the fiber and sugar alcohols.
 What

 you have left are the “net carbs.”
 Don't confuse "sugars" with "sugar alcohols".
 They are not the same.